Least squares after model selection in high-dimensional sparse models: Setting, estimators, and conditions

 where $y_i$ are the outcomes, $z_i$ are vectors of fixed regressors, and $\epsilon_i$ are i.i.d. errors.
-Let $P(z_i)$ be a given $p$-dimensional dictionary of technical regressors with respect $z_i$, i.e. a p-vector of transformation of $z_i$, with components of the dictionary normalized so that In making making asymptotic statements, we assume that $n \to \infty$ and $p=p_n \to \infty$, and that all parameters of the model are implicitly indexed by $n$.} \end{condition}
+Let $P(z_i)$ be a given $p$-dimensional dictionary of technical regressors with respect $z_i$, that is, a p-vector of transformation of $z_i$, with components